interlay/interbtc-spec/docs/spec/governance.rst

 1. Council votes on motion as above
 2. Technical Committee may fast track before ``LaunchPeriod``
+3. The new referenda is immediately baked
-3. Community can vote on referenda for the ``FastTrackVotingPeriod``
+4. Community can vote on referenda for the ``FastTrackVotingPeriod``

 Treasury
 --------

-1. User makes spending proposal
+1. Account makes spending proposal
-2. Council votes on motion to approve or reject
+2. Council votes on motion to approve or reject (directly - no referenda)
 3. Approved funds are transferred to recipient

 Parameters